Floer theory and reduced cohomology on open manifolds

-\begin{rem} The condition of i-boundedness is framed so that it simultaneously guarantees the conclusions of Theorems~\ref{tmWeakTameCont} and ~\ref{tmDiamEst} below.
-Namely, the condition is contractible, but still allows apriori control of the diameters of $J$-holomorphic curves.
+\begin{rem} The condition of uniform i-boundedness is framed so that it simultaneously guarantees the conclusions of Theorems~\ref{tmWeakTameCont} and ~\ref{tmDiamEst} below.
+Namely, on the one hand, the condition is contractible in the sense that any two homotopies satisfying the condition are connected by a homotopy satisfying the same condition.
+On the other hand, it still allows a priori control of the diameters of $J$-holomorphic curves.
 If we were to require boundedness everywhere, not just near $\partial K_i$, it appears unlikely to get a contractible condition as required in invariance proofs\footnote{As evidence for this consider that one can show using the result of \cite{Nab96} that the space of complete Riemannian metrics inducing a given volume form and having bounded geometry is disconnected.
 In fact, it has infinitely many connected components.}. \end{rem} \begin{rem} Theorem \ref{tmWeakTameCont} below will remain true if we impose more stringent requirements on the numbers $a_i$, say, that they be bounded by a given constant.
 The reason we allow the numbers $a_i$ to diverge (subject to~\eqref{Eqtame}) is that in the context of Floer theory some times there naturally arise almost complex structures with associated metrics that do not have uniformly bounded sectional curvature.
 Example are the Sasaki metric on the cotangent bundle and the induced metric on the mapping torus of a quadratic Hamiltonian on the completion of a Liouville domain. \end{rem}

 \begin{rem} Note that if $J$ is i-bounded and $J'$ is such that $\|J-J'\|_{g_J}$ is bounded, then $J'$ is i-bounded. \end{rem}